 * Click here for rating key

 Howe's Bayou Restaurant Review: This Creole eatery is the most authentic N'awlins-style joint the Motor City has to offer.
 The narrow layout, neighborhood bar attitude and Mardi Gras color scheme combine to make fun-seekers feel right at home on the “bayou.”
-Of course, the real test is in the taste, and the andouille sausage po' boy is right on, as is the etouffée.
-Try the crawfish bisque, or peel a pile of boiled ones.
-We like the bread pudding, too.
-As for libations, cocktails range from a Sazerac to mint juleps and hurricanes.
-A small but evolving wine list is sure to please, as will the small-batch and single-barrel bourbons.
-And don't forget the beer, including microbrews and traditional favorites not only from the Great Lakes region but also around the world.
+Of course, the real test is in the taste, and the andouille sausage po' boy is right on; so is the etouffée.
+Try the crawfish bisque, or the andouille-encrusted pan-fried oysters with Cajun rémoulade.
+We like the bread pudding and peach cobbler, too.
+As for libations, consider the Sazeracs, mint juleps and Hurricanes.
+A small but evolving wine list holds some well thought out offerings.
+Small-batch and single-barrel bourbons are available as well, as is beer, including artisan brews and traditional favorites not only from the Great Lakes region but also around the world.